Sociology of Terrorism, Books on Sociology of Terrorism

 Departments of Labourd, Basse-Navarra, and Soule.
 Spanish and French counterterrorism

-initiatives since 2000 have hampered the groups operational capabilities.
-Spanish
+initiatives since 2000 have hampered the terrorist groups operational capabilities.

-police arrested scores of ETA members and accomplices in Spain in 2004, and dozens were
+Spanish police arrested scores of ETA members and accomplices in Spain in 2004, and dozens

-apprehended in France, including two key group leaders.
-These arrests included the capture
+were apprehended in France, including two key group leaders.

 The terrorist group has received training at various times in the past in Libya, Lebanon,